Iași: Rail

 Nowadays, three railway stations, Grand Railway Station, Nicolina International railway station and Socola railway station serve the city and are operated by Romanian Railways (CFR).
 Moldovan railway also serves these stations for travel into Moldova.

 The Grand Railway Station, located about 1 km from the city centre, provides direct rail connections to all the major Romanian cities and to Chișinău, Moldova.
 The rail stations are very well connected to all the parts of the city by the trams and buses of the local public transport companies.

 Road

 Iași is connected by European routes E583/E85 with Bucharest through a four lane road, by European route E58 with Central Europe and Chișinău in Moldova, and by DN National Roads with all major cities of Romania.
-A planned East–West freeway would connect the city to the A3 Transylvania Motorway and A7 Moldavia Motorway.
+The East-West Motorway (A8) (also known as The Union Motorway), in various stages of construction and planning, which starts at the Romanian border with Moldova in Ungheni, will connect the city to the A7 Moldavia Motorway in Pașcani, and the A3 Transylvania Motorway near Târgu Mureș.

 The Iași Coach Station is used by several private transport companies to provide coach connections from Iași to a large number of locations from all over the country.